 Kryptonite New York Fahgettaboudit Mini

 3.25 x 6"

 (8.3 x 15.3 cm)

 Other Security Ratings:

-With a 18 mm shackle, it’s completely bolt-cutter proof.
-Not only from even the biggest, manual bolt cutters.
+With an 18 mm shackle, it’s completely bolt-cutter proof.
+Not only from the biggest, manual bolt cutters.
 But also from hydraulic bolt cutters!...

 It's worth noting that in the video above, the lock is positioned to make an angle grinder attack much easier (and therefore quicker).
 In the real world, you'd lock it lower down around the seat post or chain stay, where it would be much more difficult to access.

-But all this security does mean compromises elsewhere.
+And all this security does mean compromises elsewhere.
 It’s very heavy, weighing 4.55 lb (2.06 kg), which is about the same as 5.5 cans of coke.
-So carrying it around everyday could be an issue.
+So carrying it around every day could be an issue.

 Abus Granit X-Plus 54 Mini